sstanlej/Space-Shooter-Game/README.md

 - Shop now doesn't trigger between waves
 - Updated UI

-My first attempt at making a game in Godot Engine.
-Game about shooting incoming asteroids and gaining as many points as possible.

-Currently implemented:
+## Currently implemented:
 - Player movement (WASD) and shooting (Space)
-- Asteroid spawning in random sinusoid patterns in waves
-- Shooting down an asteroid grants points
+- Shooting down an asteroid grants points and experience
-- 2 types of boosters spawn periodically:
-  - Attack speed booster
-  - Attack damage booster
 - After losing all health (by colliding with asteroids), Game Over screen will show statistics.
 Pressing "R" will reset the game.

-State of April 17:
 - 10 second Wave system with few enemy spawning mechanics
-- Upgrade shop between waves with upgrades to choose
+- Upgrade shop with upgrades to choose
 - Game difficulty scaling over time affecting aspects of the spawning system
-- UI overlay with player's health and score and shop UI
+- UI overlay with player's health, distance, stats and shop UI
 - Simple looping backround
 - Asteroids and UFOs
 - Simple debug system (holding shift and using WSAD controls the camera)